Ricefield rat: Behavior

 The ricefield rat lives in large groups which consist of a dominant male and high ranking female.
 When attacked or disturbed they will make squeals and whistles sound.
 Rattus argentiventers main diet includes termites, insects, grasshopper, snails, seeds, nuts, rice, vegetables, and fruits.
 They feed at night and actively moving at dusk and dawn.
 During daytime, they can be seen among vegetation, weeds or maturing field.
-It undergoes 3 week gestation giving birth about 5 to 10 young per litters.
+It undergoes 3 week gestation giving birth about 5 to 10 young per litter.